 Merit-Based Awards are granted according to an applicant's artistic and academic performance at the time of acceptance.
-Grants are considered gift aid and do not need to be repaid.
-Each student may receive a

-Each student may receive a maximum of two concurrent DCAD Merit based awards and must maintain at least a 2.0.
+Grants are considered gift aid and do not need to be repaid. \Each student may receive a maximum of two concurrent maximum of two concurrent DCAD Merit based awards and must maintain at least a 2.0.